tabsdata/tutorials/README.md

 In this tutorial, we will walk through a simple and common use case: taking a raw data file, filtering some columns from it, and sharing it with the downstream users.
-To achieve this, we will be using your preferred Python IDE and CLI to work with the Tabsdata system and various Tabsdata functions.
+To achieve this, we will be using our respective preferred Python IDE and CLI to work with the Tabsdata system and various Tabsdata functions.

 Before we start, here is a brief overview of some key concepts that we’ll be covering in this article: